sigsum/sigsum-go/doc/policy.md

 group, the next topic.
 In either case, the name must be properly defined on a line preceding the quorum definition.

 A policy file must include exactly one quorum line.
-TODO: Make quorum line syntactically optional, i.e., don't fail when parsing a policy with no quorum; only fail later if the policy is used to verify a tree head, e.g., the `policy.VerifyCosignedTreeHead` would fail.
-Potentially useful for log server policy, since a log server needs public keys and urls for witnesses, but has no need for a quorum to verify its own tree heads.

 ### Defining a witness group